-The largest segment of the paint industry produces architectural coatings — including consumer paints — which make up approximately half of the total coatings produced annually in the United States.
-In 2010, the industry shipped more than 652 million gallons of architectural coatings, with a value of $8.8 billion.
+The largest segment of the paint industry produces architectural coatings — including consumer paints — which make up more than half of the total volume of coatings produced annually in the United States.
+In 2015, the industry shipped more than $11.2 billion of architectural coatings.

 These products are used to beautify and maintain the surfaces of homes, public buildings, offices and factories.
 About half are applied by “do-it-yourself” consumers, who recognize that paint is the most versatile, least costly and easiest to use of all home decorating products.